-Office 365, an office collaboration suite, is available for free for K-State, faculty, staff, and students.
+Microsoft 365, an office collaboration suite, is available for free for K-State, faculty, staff, and students.
 It includes tools such as email, calendar, office applications, file storage space, and more.
 You can access the suite from your desktop, web browser, or phone.

-Office 365 Resources
+Microsoft 365 Resources

 - Microsoft’s support pages

-- Office 365 for business page for frequent updates
+- Microsoft 365 Blog for frequent updates

-Office 365 email has a default mailbox size of 50GB.
+Microsoft 365 email has a default mailbox size of 50GB.
 You can send messages up to 150 MB, and sync with supported email apps and mobile devices.
 Learn more about blocked attachments and K-State's Remote Wipe Policy.

 Manage your calendar, share available meeting times, schedule meetings, get reminders, and more.